 Snowdon Mountain Railway

-Feel on top of the world in Snowdonia by taking the heritage railway from Llanberis all the way up to Hafod Eryri, the Snowdon Summit Visitor Centre.
+Feel on top of the world in Snowdonia by taking the heritage Snowdon Mountain Railway from Llanberis all the way up to Hafod Eryri, the Snowdon Summit Visitor Centre.
 The trains, which are pushed by diesel or vintage steam locomotives, have wheelchair-accessible carriages with great visibility.
 Wheelchair-users should book in advance to ensure that assistance is on hand.

 Get on your bike with Pedal Power, a project which makes cycling accessible to people with disabilities.
 It hires out specially adapted bicycles, trikes and tandems at Alyn Waters, Wrexham’s largest country park.
 There is a training area and a safe, mile-long circuit to cruise around.
 Alyn Waters also has a wheelchair-friendly sculpture trail.